MateuszOtmianowski/PythonNotes/Notes.md

 - datetime.datetime.fromtimestamp() is used to convert the Unix timestamp to a datetime;

 Numpy:
-- to read in dataset use genfromtxt(), we need to pass a keyword argument called delimiter that indicates what character is the delimiter ex. np.genfromtxt('world_alcohol.csv',delimiter=',');
+- to read in dataset use genfromtxt(), we need to pass a keyword argument called delimiter that indicates what character is the delimiter ex. np.genfromtxt('world_alcohol.csv',delimiter=','), use dtype argument to specify data type, use 'U75' for diverse data types, additionally setting 'skip_header' will skip the first row;
 - we can directly construct arrays from lists using the array() method;
 - we can use the shape property on arrays to figure out how many elements are in an array.
 For vectors, the shape property contains a tuple with 1 element.
 A tuple is a kind of list where the elements can't be changed;
 - Each value in a NumPy array has to have the same data type.
 You can check the data type of a NumPy array using the dtype property;
--
+- indexing arrays is done in the [row, column] format, the colon by itself : specifies that the entirety of a single dimension should be selected.
+Think of the colon as selecting from the first element in a dimension up to and including the last element;
+- these two statements are equivalent world_alcohol[world_alcohol[:,3]=='Wine',3]='Grog' and world_alcohol[world_alcohol=='Wine']='Grog';
+- We can convert the data type of an array using the astype() method.
+Here's an example: vector = numpy.array(["1", "2", "3"]) /n vector = vector.astype(float);
+- NumPy has a few built-in methods that operate on arrays, ex. sum(), mean(), max().
+With a matrix, we have to specify an additional keyword argument axis.
+The axis dictates which dimension we perform the operation on.
+1 means that we want to perform the operation on each row, and 0 means on each column;